TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 Since my implementation is not conforming to this specification (e.g. it isn't intended to communicate with a MUA) I decided to change its name to "Mail Broker" instead, and prevent any misunderstanding.

-So what does my component do?
+So what does this component do?
 Let's take a look at some sample usage code (C#) to clear it out:

 ```csharp